helenpeng04/helenpeng04.github.io/bookshelf.md

 The mutant vs. human conflict speaks to real-world issues in a way that feels personal.
 Plus, the dynamic between Magneto and Xavier is really compelling - their ideological clash reminds me of real-life struggles, often compared to figures like Malcolm X and Martin Luther King Jr. It's just a lot more than a superhero story.

 I used to have a whole collection of screenshots of the best (and funniest) comic panels, but sadly, it's gone now.
-I???m starting fresh, so here are a few new favorites (and from these panels, you can probably guess which characters are my favorites).
+I'm starting fresh, so here are a few new favorites (and from these panels, you can probably guess which characters are my favorites).
 <div style="display: flex; flex-wrap: wrap;">
   <img src="/assets/comics/panel1.png" alt="Comic panel" style="height: 200px; width: auto;">
   <img src="/assets/comics/panel2.png" alt="Comic panel" style="height: 200px; width: auto;">